Cozy Peach Kitchen

 1. Russet potatoes: I keep the skin on but you can take it off if you prefer.
 You can also use this method for new potatoes and Yukon gold potatoes.

-2. Seasonings: You can use 1 and ½ teaspoons fresh thyme in place of dry and ½ teaspoon dry garlic powder instead of fresh cloves.
+2. Seasonings: You can use 1 ½ teaspoons fresh thyme in place of dry and ½ teaspoon dry garlic powder instead of fresh cloves.
 This recipe can also be made with just salt and pepper, Cajun seasonings or taco seasonings.

 3. Storage and reheating: Keep potatoes refrigerated in a closed container for 3-4 days.
 They are best reheated in the oven at 375 degrees F until hot and crispy.

 4. Parchment paper is not required, but it helps prevent the potatoes from sticking to the baking sheet.
+Note that it does brown quickly when used at 450F.

 Serving: 1servingCalories: 186kcalCarbohydrates: 33gProtein: 4gFat: 4gSodium: 203mgPotassium: 757mgFiber: 2gSugar: 1gVitamin A: 165IUVitamin C: 10.9mgCalcium: 28mgIron: 1.6mg